 David Makin was one of the winners in the Mandelbrot Art contest in 2006, 2007 and 2009.

-He is also responsible for creating the following formulas used in Mandelbulb 3D:
+David also created the following formulas used in Mandelbulb 3D:

 - Makin4D p2a